 North Point Tract offers a home base for a fantastic range of outdoor activities.
 This solid investment in timber and recreation land sits in one of South Carolina’s best locations for hunting and fishing.
-The property is a blend of mature pine timber, great internal roads, established food plots, and big hardwoods with about 800 feet of common boundary with the Lake Russell project.
+The property is a blend of mature pine timber, great internal roads, established food plots, and big hardwoods with more than 800 feet of common boundary with the Lake Russell project.
 The tract has been managed for decades for timber and wildlife.
 It sits near Calhoun Falls State Park and Latimer Boat Ramp access to Lake Russell is about 1 mile down the road.
 85.73 acres total according to a survey completed in June of 2020.

-Most of the property is covered by a productive stand of planted loblolly pine ±26 to ±27 years old that has been thinned twice.
-There is also a stand of mixed pine and hardwood more than ±40 years old, some areas of big hardwoods, one large food plot and other openings.
+Most of the property is covered by a productive stand of planted loblolly pine ±27 years old that has been thinned twice.
+There is also a stand of mixed pine and hardwood more than 50 years old, some areas of big hardwoods, one large food plot and other openings.
 Mature forest with oaks and other hardwoods mixed with pine stands on the adjacent public land.

 On Lake Russell, fishermen catch bass, crappie, bream, walleye, stripers, and catfish, and enjoy expansive views of undeveloped shoreline.
 Three public boat ramps are less than ±2 miles by road from the tract.
 Next door, Calhoun Falls State Park offers a marina with 36 rental boat slips.